-The Company has a Rare Earth Element ("REE") exploration project in Malawi, Africa through its whollyowned Malawian subsidiaries and the JEA, with its joint venture participant, JOGMEC.
+The Company has a Rare Earth Element ("REE") exploration project in Malawi, Africa through its wholly-owned Malawian subsidiaries and the JEA, with its joint venture participant, JOGMEC.
 The REE exploration is being operated by the Company's wholly-owned subsidiary, SSL.
 Under the JEA, the initial participating interest and contributions of each of the joint venture partners is 67% JOGMEC and 33% the Company.

 The Company has an Exclusive Prospecting Licence ("EPL") granted to the joint venture by the Malawi Ministry of Natural Resources, Energy Environment for the Mulanje Project.
 Exploration work on the Mulanje Project has been carried out by the Company's wholly owned subsidiary, SSL, pursuant to the terms of the JEA with JOGMEC; however, the Company is not currently conducting any exploration on this property.
 Effective April 1, 2016, the Company elected to dilute its participation by not contributing further funds to the project.
 During the year ended February 28, 2019, the Company elected to write-down the deferred exploration costs.
-During the year ended February 29, 2020, the Company commenced the process of surrendering the EPL and is in the process of winding up the subsidiary in Malawi.
+During the year ended February 29, 2020, the Company commenced the process of surrendering the EPL and during the current period, the Company received noticed that SSL was wound up.